R1NC/AND-CV-Snippets/README.md

 * [OpenCV4Android][3];

-Why not [the original source][4]?
+Why not the [original source][4]?
 OpenCV4Android offers universal makefiles and prebuilt static libraries, which can save lots of time on solving dependencies and compiling problems.

+For more details, refer to the [official docs][5].

 ### Build